Arts Careers

 Preparing Your Application Materials

-In the creative industries, you may be required to have a portfolio or “book” of your best work or a website that doubles as your portfolio.
 You may also need to have a visual resume, either as a supplement to your traditional resume or instead of it.
 Be sure to research the application requirements in your industry.
 Free virtual tools for designing a portfolio include WIX, Behance and Crevado.

 Applying

-Internships enable you to gain valuable professional experience prior to graduation.
+Student jobs in the arts, volunteer positions and internships enable you to gain valuable professional experience prior to graduation.

 Select Employers and Internships